Lesson Overview

 • next is a reference to the next node in the linked list.
 It defaults to null, indicating that the node does not link to any other node when freshly created.

 Understand that a linked list is a linear data structure where each element is a separate object called a node.
-A node comprises data and a reference (link) to the next node in the sequence.
+A comprises data and a reference (link) to the next node in the sequence.

 Sign up